rust-ndarray/ndarray/README.rst

 rendarray
 =========

-An arbitrary dimension N-dimensional array container of elements of arbitrary types.
+The `ndarray` crate provides an N-dimensional container similar to numpy's ndarray.

 Features